heapwolf/to-ml/README.md

 <a id="home" class="primary link" href="/">home</a>
 ```

-The pattarn to determine if a string value passed to a tag function is special
+The pattern to determine if a string value passed to a tag function is special
 looks like this...

 ```